-1. Cemetery: This cemetery was lost to farming, and all stones removed from the site.
+1. He was buried at a cemetery.
+This cemetery was lost to farming, and all stones removed from the site.
 It was located in Emmons Township, on the north side of Bombay Road (NC Hwy 47), about 1/2 mile east of the Gallimore Road/Klopman Road intersection.

 FHL Microfilm 007517715 Page 624 Image 153